technext/JohnDoe/README.md

 # JohnDoe
-Free HTML 5 Bootstrap 3 Personal Website Template
+A Responsive Free One Page Portfolio Website template